hasolanor/CFD-porousmedia/README.md

 ## Annex 1: Mesh independence analysis

+273634
+Reading points
+Number of cells: 534702
+Other readCellGroupData: 9 1 828ae 1 1
+Reading uniform cells
+number of faces: 808394

 ## Annex 2: Convergence Study

 Aiming to select the best method to solve the numerical model regarging the incompressible flow problem in OpenFOAM.
 The available methods are Semi-Implicit Method for Pressure Linked Equations (SIMPLE), Pressure-Implicit with Splitting of Operators (PISO) in steady and unsteady flow, and the combination of both ones (PIMPLE).
 The next Figure contains the residual logs obtained for these simulations.